Senior Handbook

 By the conclusion of the course of study, students will:

-describe and explain scientific concepts, theories, models and systems and their limitations
+• describes concepts, theories, models and systems, and their limitations.

 Prerequisites and Recommendations: